deepstreamIO/ds-demo-spaceshooter/README.md

 ![untinted spaceship without turret](./tutorial-images/1-spaceship-plain.png)

 ## A bit of color
-Our spaceship still looks a bit pale.
-To add a different color for each player, we use a grayscale base image and then set a property called `tint`.
+So far, so good, but our spaceship still looks a bit pale.
+And no wonder, the sprite we've used was just a grayscale image.
+To add a different color for each player, we need to set a property called `tint`.

 ```javascript
 this._body.tint = 0x00FF00; // green in hex